autonubil/codex/docs/concepts/semantics.md

 totalCounter | An integral value reporting the value of a counter.
 Counters are unsigned and wrap back to zero after reaching the limit of the type.
 A total counter counts independently of the export of its value. identifier | An integral value that serves as an identifier.
 Specifically, mathematical operations on two identifiers (aside from the equality operation) are meaningless.
 Identifiers MUST be one of the signed or unsigned data types. flags | An integral value that represents a set of bit fields.
 Logical operations are appropriate on such values, but other mathematical operations are not.
-Flags MUST always be of an unsigned data type.
+Flags MUST always be of an unsigned data type. iso8601 | A string value that represents an ISO 8601 compliant timestamp. httpdate | A string value that represents an `HTTP-date` format as defined by RFC 7231 Date/Time Formats. emailaddress | A string value that represents an E-Mail address.